kaliavarun/country-weather-forex/README.md

     2.https://fixer.io
     3.https://openweathermap.org/

+To launch the utility follow the following steps.
+1. Setup hsqdldb server with a new database <code>countrydata</code>
-To launch the service execute the main class <code>CountrydataApplication.java</code> and access the report at http://localhost:8080/report.html.
+2. Launch the main class <code>CountrydataApplication.java</code>.
+3. Access the report at http://localhost:8080/report.html.